-Tell your doctor right away if you start to feel depressed and have thoughts about hurting yourself.
+Tell your doctor right away if you or your child start to feel depressed and have thoughts about hurting yourself.
 Report any unusual thoughts or behavior that troubles you, especially if they are new or get worse quickly.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.

 Side Effects of emtricitabine, rilpivirine, and tenofovir